-Public health prevention, preparedness and response.
-Each State Party shall develop, strengthen and maintain the core capacities for:
+Public health preparedness and response.
+Each State Party shall develop, strengthen and maintain Tthe core capacities for:

-(a bis) to rapidly determineing rapidly the control measures required to prevent domestic and international spread;

-- (b) surveillance; - (bc) deploying specialized staff, - (d) laboratory analysis of samples (domestically or through collaborating centres) and; - (e) logistical assistance (e.g. equipment, medical and other relevant supplies and transport); - (ef) to-provideing on-site assistance as required to supplement local investigations; - (g) developing and/or disseminating guidance for clinical case management and infection prevention and control; - (h) access to health services and health products needed for the response; - (i) risk communication, including addressing misinformation and disinformation; - (dj) to provideing a direct operational link with senior health and other officials to approve rapidly and implement containment and control measures; - (ek) providing direct liaison with other relevant government ministries; - (fl) to-provideing, by the most efficient means of communication available links with hospitals, clinics, airports, ports, ground crossings, laboratories and other key operational areas for the dissemination of information and recommendations received from WHO regarding events in the State Party's own territory and in the territories of other States Parties; - (gm) to establishing, operateing and maintaining a national public health emergency response plan, including the creation of multidisciplinary/multisectoral teams to respond to events that may constitute a public health emergency of international concern; - (m bis) coordinating activities nationally and supporting Local and Intermediate levels, where applicable, in preventing, preparing for and responding to public health risks and events; and - (hn) providing the foregoing on a 24-hour basis.
+- (a) coordinating with and supporting the local and intermediate levels in preparing for and responding to public health risks and other events; - (a bis) to rapidly determineing rapidly the control measures required to prevent domestic and international spread; - (b) surveillance; - (bc) deploying specialized staff; - (d) laboratory analysis of samples (domestically or through collaborating centres) and; - (e) logistical assistance (e.g. equipment, medical and other relevant supplies and transport); - (ef) to-provideing on-site assistance as required to supplement local investigations; - (g) developing and/or disseminating guidance for clinical case management, including infection prevention and control; - (h) access to health services, and health products; - (i) risk communication, including countering misinformation and disinformation; - (dj) to provideing a direct operational link with senior health and other officials to approve rapidly and implement containment and control measures; - (ek) to provideing direct liaison with other relevant government ministries, and relevant stakeholders: - (fl) to-provideing, by the most efficient means of communication available links with hospitals, clinics, airports, ports, ground crossings, laboratories and other key operational areas for the dissemination of information and recommendations received from WHO regarding events in the State Party's own territory and in the territories of other States Parties; - (gm) to establishing, operateing and maintaining a national public health emergency response plan, including the creation of multidisciplinary/multisectoral teams to respond to events that may constitute a public health emergency of international concern; and - (hn) providing the foregoing on a 24-hour basis.